druths/arghandler/README.md

 # arghandler #
 *Making argparse even more awesome*

-We love [argparse](https://docs.python.org/3/library/argparse.html), but there are some things that it simply doesn't help with as much as we'd like.
+I love [argparse](https://docs.python.org/3/library/argparse.html), but there are some things that it simply doesn't help with as much as I'd like.
 Enter arghandler.

-The goal behind arghandler is to provide all the capabilities of argparse *plus* some high-level capabilities that crop up a lot when writing command-line tools.
-The goal here is high quality command line interfaces with minimal code.
+The goal behind arghandler is to provide all the capabilities of argparse *plus* some high-level capabilities that crop up a lot when writing command-line tools: the library aims for high quality command line interfaces with (even more) minimal code.

 At present, arghandler provides two key capabilities: